chrispetrou/TLDiscover/README.md

 <center><img src="images/menu.png" width="70%"></center>

 The way it works is simple.
-It starts with a _base url_ and then attempts to find all the other possible urls by fuzzing the _top-level-domain_, __following redirects__ if needed.
+It starts with a _base url_ and then attempts to find all the other possible domains by fuzzing the _top-level-domain_, __following redirects__ if needed.
 Actually it performs exactly like a normal browser following redirects but it's way faster.
 In this way it is possible to discover other domains or in some special cases even subdomains.
-In the process it also extracts some basic info (_the title if provided and attempts geolocation if possible_) for each page.
-The domains found may not be related with each other.
+In the process it also extracts some basic info (_the title if provided and attempts geolocation & mapping if possible_) for each page.
+The domains found may or may not be related with each other.

 > __Warning:__ It doesn't check, at least in the currect version, if the urls discovered are safe and It's exclusively the end user's responsibility:
 >*   to use this tool/software